Niels-NTG/FTLAV/README.md

 # FTLAV
 *FTL: Faster Than Light Adventure Visualiser*

-With this tool you can record and visualise your unique adventures in the videogame [FTL:Faster Than Light](http://www.ftlgame.com/).
+With this tool you can record and visualise your unique adventures in the videogame [FTL: Faster Than Light](http://www.ftlgame.com/).
 This could use as a way to archive a particular spectacular FTL session to save it for posterity.
 Alternatively, this tool could be used for optimising your play style.

 <a href="https://raw.github.com/Niels-NTG/FTLAV/master/img/screenshot1.png"><img src="https://raw.github.com/Niels-NTG/FTLAV/master/img/screenshot1.png" /></a>